pirtleshell/lwt/docs/install.md

 If you want to use LWT again, just do step 7.

-## Run in a [Docker](https://docs.docker.com/get-docker/) container
+## Run in a Docker container
-It is the easiest way to install LWT, but the drawback is that it will use more or less 1 GB on your system.
+[Docker](https://docs.docker.com/get-docker/) is the easiest way to install LWT, but it will use more or less 1 GB on your system.

 We provide on online image, you can download it using.
 ```bash